FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

-## Brute force cracking
+## Brute Force Cracking
 ### -bf
-Used in combination with portscan, brute force cracking will automatically add the ip:port of the protocol that meets the conditions in the portscan result to the cracking queue, just enter
+Used in combination with portscan.
+Brute force cracking will automatically add the ip:port with the eligible protocol in the portscan result to the cracking queue.
+Just enter: